voschezang/coding-handbook/collaboration/coaching-teams.md

 - ⛅ The sun is starting to get through.
 - 🍃 I feel a light breeze.
 Air is starting to flow.
 - 🌪️ That felt like a tornado.

+Other metaphors

+- 🐘 Elephant in the room.
+A big obvious topic.
+You cannot go around this.
+- 🌊 Underlying current.
+Dynamics that affect the main topic.
+- 🧩 Stakes.
+What makes it significant.

+Style

+- Tension.
+Contraction.
+Shut down.
+- Expansion.
+Open up.
+Welcoming.